Primarily obsessional obsessive–compulsive disorder: Alternatives

-Those with primarily obsessional OCD might appear normal and high-functioning, yet spend a great deal of time ruminating, trying to solve or answer any of the questions that cause them distress.
-Very often, individuals with Pure-O are dealing with considerable guilt and anxiety.
+Those with primarily obsessional OCD might appear typical and high-functioning, yet spend a great deal of time ruminating, trying to solve or answer any of the questions that cause them distress.
+Very often, individuals with Pure O are dealing with considerable guilt and anxiety.
 Ruminations may include trying to think about something 'in the right way' in an attempt to relieve this distress.

-For example, an intrusive thought "I could just kill Bill with this steak knife" is followed by a catastrophic misinterpretation of the thought, i.e. "How could I have such a thought?
+For example, an intrusive thought "I could kill Bill with this steak knife" is followed by a catastrophic misinterpretation of the thought, i.e. "How could I have such a thought?
 Deep down, I must be a psychopath."
-This might lead a person to continually surf the Internet, reading numerous articles on defining psychopathy.
+This might lead a person to continually surf the Internet, reading numerous articles defining psychopathy.
 This reassurance-seeking ritual will provide no further clarification and could exacerbate the intensity of the search for the answer.
 There are numerous corresponding cognitive biases present, including thought-action fusion, over-importance of thoughts, and need for control over thoughts.